fsmosca/Optuna-Game-Parameter-Tuner/README.md

 python tuner.py --sampler name=tpe --engine ./engines/deuterium/deuterium --concurrency 6 --opening-file ./start_opening/ogpt_chess_startpos.epd --opening-format epd --input-param "{'PawnValueEn': {'default':92, 'min':90, 'max':120, 'step':2}, 'BishopValueOp': {'default':350, 'min':290, 'max':350, 'step':3}}" --games-per-trial 24 --plot --base-time-sec 15 --inc-time-sec 0.1 --study-name study1 --pgn-output study1.pgn --trials 100 --common-param "{'Hash': 128}"
 ```

+#### Use Elo as objective value instead of score rate
+Use the flag
+`--elo-objective`

+#### Deterministic and Non-Deterministic objective function
+Our objective function result is the result of engine vs engine match.
+There are engines at fixed depth move control that are deterministic that is if you play the same opening at fixed depth of 2 for 100 games and repeat the same the result of the match is the same.
+The samplers such as TPE, CMAES, SKOPT and BOTorch may suggest parameter values that were already suggested before.
+By default the tuner will not replay the match it will just return the previous result.

+There is a flag that play a match for repeated parameter suggestions and it is called `--noisy-result`.
+This is mainly applied when more than one same parameter matches produces different results this is called non-determinisitic or stochastic result.
+An example situation is when you play a match with a time control instead of fixed depth.
+Conduct a match #1 at time control of 5s+100ms for 100 games with opening set #1, then do match #2 with opening set #2, most likely the result is not the same.
+Note that during matches each opening is played twice.
+In this case it is better to add the `--noisy-result` flag in the command line.

 #### Command line with float parameter values
 Add a key value pair of `'type': 'float'`
 ```python